 Enter the 8-digit serial code to compare your temporary locked fingerprint with the factory reference image.

-We‘ll select a limited number of alpha testers for phase one with a potentially extended program of follow-up design iterations at the beginning of 2020.
+We have selected a limited number of alpha testers for phase one with a potentially extended program of follow-up design iterations at the beginning of 2020.

 BitBoxTep is a security packaging that significantly raises the cost of tampering during shipping or storage.